 In addition, many people in St. Joseph - Iron City have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.23% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.23% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-St. Joseph - Iron City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, St. Joseph - Iron City doesn't have a public transportation system that people use for their commute.

 The per capita income in St. Joseph - Iron City in 2022 was $30,773, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $123,092 for a family of four.
 However, St. Joseph - Iron City contains both very wealthy and poor people as well.